Shaztech/Pilldispenser/README.md

 edit them.
 I've included all the library I used.
 The full LCD interface is in Squareline Studio.
 Just follow the guides in order to assemble it once you have all the parts.

+Please check the user manual for the usage of the device.

 ![Alt text](/Pictures/FinalView.jpg?raw=true "Title")

 ## Features: